 The Board has oversight responsibility for risk management across the Company.
 For the purposes of business resilience, the Board satisfies itself that there is an appropriate risk management approach and that reasonable mitigations are in place for the key risks of the Company.
-For details on the Company's risk management approach refer to page 29 of Strategic report and page 45 of the Corporate governance statement.
+For details on the Company's risk management approach refer to page 29 of Strategic report and page 45 of the Code of corporate governance statement